mnaeimaei/MIMIC-IV-Ext-CEKG/README.md

 We export all ICD codes, along with their version and title, from MIMIC-IV and correct the codes using data crawling for mapping and comparing MIMIC-IV ICD codes to the [ICD10Data.com](http://www.icd10data.com) website.
 However, some ICD codes required a manual approach.
 The final corrected ICD codes are stored in the directory `Step04_Stage01_icdCodeCorrection` as `Script4_ICD_Correction.csv`.
 Scripts located insite that directory need to be executed to import a table called `mapper` into your project on Google BigQuery.

-## Stage 2: Implementing ICD Code Correction
+## Sub-step 2: Implementing ICD Code Correction

-Utilizing the mapper table imported in previous stage, we proceed to correct the ICD codes within our project.
+Utilizing the mapper table imported in previous sub-step, we proceed to correct the ICD codes within our project.
 This correction is achieved by executing the script located in `Step04_Stage02_implentationIcdCodeCorrection`.
 This script ensures that all ICD codes are updated to reflect accurate and standardized medical coding, aligning the dataset for better reliability and analysis.
 The corrected table is stored in the `icdCM3` and `icdCM4` tables of the `O_NonEvents_ICD6` database.

-## Stage 3 - Part1 : Creating the Final Table - the ICD
+## Sub-step 3 - Part1 : Creating the Final Table - the ICD

-In this stage, we create final ICD table that Contains essential ICD code information.
+In this sub-step, we create final ICD table that Contains essential ICD code information.

 - **Columns**:
   - `ClinicalEntity`: A fixed value, "ICD".